Evaluate the double integral by reversing the order of integratio... | Study Prep in Pearson+

 1

 Step 1: Understand the problem.
-The goal is to reverse the order of integration for the given double integral \( \int_0^4 \int_{3y}^{12} 13e^{x^2} \, dx \, dy \).
-This involves analyzing the bounds of integration and rewriting them appropriately.
+The given double integral is \( \int_{0}^{2} \int_{y}^{2} (x + y) \, dx \, dy \).
+The goal is to reverse the order of integration, which means we need to rewrite the integral with the limits of integration swapped.

 Watch next